mwlon/pcodec/README.md

 the byte size of the compressed body to follow, and prefixes used to compress.
 There must be at least one number in each chunk.
-Each prefix has a count of numbers in the range, a lower and upper bound, a Huffman code, and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.
+Each prefix has a count of numbers in its range, a lower and upper bound, a Huffman code, and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.
 Using the compressed body size metadata and magic chunk/termination bytes